timkicker/ps_os_2025/exercise03/task_1/task_1.md

 ## What can the signals SIGSTOP and SIGCONT be used for?

-- `SIGSTOP` pauses (suspends) a process, putting it into a stopped state.
+- `SIGSTOP` pauses a process, putting it into a stopped state.
 It cannot be caught or ignored.
 - `SIGCONT` resumes a stopped process, allowing it to continue executing.
 These signals are commonly used for job control in shells (e.g., pausing and resuming processes).

 ---